-The Athletic Training Program is committed to providing an effective and dedicated educational experience.
+The MSAT Program is committed to providing an effective and dedicated educational experience.
 The student's advisor serves as an advocate for the student and provides mentoring and academic guidance.
 Academic assistance is offered but personal or psychological counseling is referred to health/counseling services.
+Advising and mentoring of students is a responsibility of all program faculty members.
+Academic enrollment advising will be coordinated with the Program Director.